Millions of blogs are written every day. But the good news is - 99% of them are terrible. Learn how to write an awesome blog post, step-by-step.

 Planning Rule 1: Pick a Topic That Interests YOU

-Before sitting down to write your high ranking blog post, the absolute first thing you need to do is think of a topic that you want to write about, and you need to make sure that the topic is something that interests YOU the writer!
+Before sitting down to write your high ranking blog post, the absolute first thing you need to do is think of a topic that you want to write about, and you need to make sure that the subject is something that interests YOU, the writer!

-One mistake many writers who are trying to build an audience make is that they write what they think their audience wants to read, not what they want to write.
+One mistake many writers trying to build an audience make is that they write what they think their audience wants to read, not what they want to write.

-So the first rule for writing any blog post is to choose a topic that you are interested in.
+The first rule for writing any blog post is choosing a topic you are interested in.

 Planning Rule 2: Do Your Research

-Once you have your topic that you are passionate about, you have to make sure you do proper research on that topic before writing.
+Once you have your topic that you are passionate about, you have to make sure you do proper research before writing.

 You don't have to be an expert on any topic before you start writing your post, but you better become an expert on that topic by the time you are finished.